-Clark’s diverse body of work – ranging from cruising to adventure travel, family travel to exotic destinations around the globe (as well as numerous other topics including yacht piracy, police psychics, modern-day matchmakers, herbal medicines, competitive Scrabble, and celebrity profiles) – has appeared in such publications as Outside, The Washington Post Magazine, Rolling Stone, Reader’s Digest, Hemispheres, Health, American Way, EnCompass, Endless Vacation, Family Fun, Family Life, Parenting, TV Guide, USA Today, the Chicago Tribune, the San Francisco Examiner, The Toronto Star, and many others around the world.
+Among other topics, I’ve written about cruising and adventure travel, family travel and exotic destinations around the globe — for publications as such as Outside, The Washington Post Magazine, Rolling Stone, Reader’s Digest, Hemispheres, Health, American Way, EnCompass, Endless Vacation, Family Fun, Family Life, Parenting, TV Guide, USA Today, the Chicago Tribune, the San Francisco Examiner, The Toronto Star, and many more.

-His features have appeared on dozens of magazine covers and won two Pacific Asia Travel Association Gold Awards (a worldwide competition), as well as two Gold Awards from the North American Travel Journalists Association for best magazine travel series of the year.
+My feature articles have appeared on dozens of magazine covers and won two Pacific Asia Travel Association Gold Awards (including Best Magazine Travel Feature of the Year), as well as two Gold Awards from the North American Travel Journalists Association for Best Magazine Travel Series of the Year.

-Clark has also authored or co-authored 15 travel guidebooks for publishers such as Fodor’s, Mobil Travel Publications and Hunter, and written for major websites such as Sherman’s Cruise Travel, women.com, parentcenter.com and fodors.com.
+And I’ve authored or co-authored 17 travel guidebooks to California, the Dominican Republic, and Alaska for publishers such as Fodor’s, Mobil Travel Publications, and Hunter Publications, and written for major websites such as Sherman’s Cruise Travel, women.com, parentcenter.com and fodors.com.